Eagle4398/typstarLatexCompat/README.md

-## this is an experimental latex compatibilty drop-in-replace for [typstar snippets](https://github.com/arne314/typstar)
+## this is an experimental latex compatibilty syntax-replace for [typstar snippets](https://github.com/arne314/typstar)

 - all anki features are removed.
 - requires (untested) treesitter or vimtex. (vimtex recommended)